NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

     memory usage prediction for a given workflow.

-*   [**create_buckets**](#create_buckets): A function to create buckets for a list of integers with pre-defined maximal range of interval and minimal bucket sizes.
+*   [**create_buckets**](#create_buckets): A function to create buckets for a list of integers with pre-defined maximal width of ranges and minimal bucket sizes.

 ### sampler Module